Home

 Farm life was not for Gail, and so in the fall of 1967, Canada’s Centennial Year, she enrolled in a nurses aide program at Kelsey Campus, a Saskatoon trade school [now called Saskatchewan Polytechnic].
 Her grandmother put up the money for her post-secondary education.

-The young woman lived alone in a rooming house on the same side of town.
-Since she didn’t own a car, she either walked or relied on public transportation to get around.
+The young woman had a room in a rooming house on the same side of town, perceived by some to be the ‘rough part’ of town.
+Since Gail didn’t own a car, she either walked or relied on public transportation to get around.

 A CRIME BEYOND SENSELESS

-On a frigid morning in Saskatoon on Friday, January 31st, 1969, a dense fog of ice hung in the air, with the temperature plummeting to a bone-chilling minus 41 degrees Fahrenheit (approximately the same as Celsius).
+On a frigid morning in Saskatoon on Friday, January 31st, 1969, a dense fog of ice hung in the air, with the temperature plummeting to a bone-chilling minus 41 Celsius.
 Gail, who had a one-room apartment, ventured out at 7 a.m., locking the door behind her.

 The grisly discovery was made by a grade six student on her way to school.

 Police rushed to the scene and found Gail’s lifeless body.
 She was wearing a white nurses’ uniform with a name tag that read Ms. G. Miller.
-The murder weapon, a bloodied six-inch paring knife, was missing its handle.
+They also found the murder weapon, a bloodied six-inch paring knife — minus its handle.
 The chaotic struggle had caused the handle to detach during the attack.
 Gail’s purse was also missing.

-A few days later, a police dog discovered the purse and the missing knife handle in a garbage can.
-Saskatoon Police Superintendent Wood explained that Miller’s purse contained typical items a woman would carry, such as keys to her apartment, a comb, makeup, and surgical scissors.
+A few days later, a police dog discovered both the purse and the missing knife handle in a garbage can.
+Police revealed that Miller’s purse contained typical items a woman would carry, such as keys to her apartment, a comb, makeup, and surgical scissors.

-Remarkably, no one witnessed the attack.
-Additionally, there were no tire tracks, suggesting that the assailant had been on foot.
+No one witnessed the attack.
+There were no tire tracks, suggesting that the assailant had been on foot.

-Some officers criticized the police investigation, particularly the Identification [ID] section.
-They pointed out that Saskatoon Police did not block off the area, did not bring in a sniffer dog to track the perpetrator, and did not take footprint impressions that could have determined the size of the footwear worn by the attacker.
+Some officers criticized the police investigation, particularly the Identification [ID] section, pointing out that Saskatoon Police did not block off the area, didn’t bring in a sniffer dog to track the perpetrator — and they did not take footprint impressions that could’ve determined the size of the footwear worn by the attacker.

 CAUTION: Reader discretion is advised …

 Gail Miller met a gruesome end.
 An autopsy revealed a dozen deep stab wounds, including four to her chest, four in her back, three just below her collarbone, and one to her side.
-Two of these wounds were fatal.
-Her face and throat were cut and bruised, and her knees were also bruised.
+Two of the wounds were fatal.
+Her face and throat were cut and bruised.
+Her knees were also bruised.

-A pathologist concluded that Gail was attacked around 7:30 a.m. and had been dead for an hour before her body was discovered.
+A pathologist concluded that Gail was attacked around 7:30 in the morning and had been dead for an hour before her body was discovered.

-The perpetrator was a rapist who tore open his victim’s winter coat, pulled her uniform down to her waist, and yanked her panties and nylons down to her ankles.
+The perpetrator tore open his victim’s winter coat, pulled her uniform down to her waist, and yanked her panties and nylons down to her ankles.
 [End of explicit content.]

 CRITICAL EVIDENCE

-After a trial, the victim’s panties ended up in a cardboard box in the basement of the Federal Department of Justice building in Ottawa.
+After a trial, Gail’s underwear ended up in a cardboard box in the basement of the Federal Department of Justice building in Ottawa.

-Gail’s underwear contained semen from her attacker.
-It was like leaving behind one’s photo ID.
+Gail’s panties contained semen from her attacker.
+It was like leaving behind a photo ID.

 At the time, DNA testing technology had not been developed.
 Once a DNA test was done, in the 1990s, it was apparent the killer was none other than serial rapist Larry Fisher, who was then serving time in prison in British Columbia.